ngjunsiang/laymansguide-src/season4/issue048/issue048.md

-**Previously:** Data cannot be compressed beyond its predictability limit (Shannon entropy) in a lossless fashion.
+**Previously:** Data cannot be compressed beyond its predictability limit in a lossless fashion.
 Lossless compression does not discard any information.
-It generally tries to spot patterns in the data, and represent those patterns with fewer bits, through a combination of predictive coding, run-length encoding, and entropy coding.
+It spots patterns in the data and represent them with fewer bits, through a combination of predictive coding, run-length encoding, and entropy coding.

 In past issues this season, I went into some detail about how images and sound are represented as data in computers.
 I also went into a little detail about lossy compression, in which imperceptible information is discarded, and lossless compression, in which the original information can be reconstructed.